xiaolitongxue666/common_makefile/README.md

-# LinuxCMakefileLib
-On linux use makefile to make you own lib

-# How to make a lib
+make all build a lib
-make PLF=arm
+make executable_file build a exe